 4. GMP Estimate – This final version of the estimate is typically based off Permit Documents (around 75% CDs).
 If there are any holes or loose ends in the documents, we provide additional detail and allowances to prevent cost events in the field.
 The GMP Owner Agreement is based off this final schedule of values and estimate back up which we provide to all of our clients.
 During this time, we typically award over 50-75% of the subcontractors/vendors to mitigate the risk of cost escalations and procurement issues.

-TCG is currently providing Owner's Representation and Consulting services to some of the largest Developers in Philadelphia.
+TCG is currently providing Owner’s Representation and Consulting services to some of the largest Developers in Philadelphia.
 We can provide valuable assistance in making sure the project is properly planned, estimated, scheduled, and contracted on your behalf.
-Below is an outline of services which we can offer to our clients:
+These services often include:

 Bidding / Estimating / Plan Review:

 1. Drawings will be reviewed and a list of RFIs (request for information) and coordination issues will be generated.
 These RFIs will be sent to all applicable consultants (architect, structural engineer, and MEP engineer) and subcontractors.
 TCG will assist in reconciling these issues with the applicable parties.

 2. Drawings will be sent out to bid to numerous subcontractors under an official TCG Invitation to Bid.

 3. TCG will conduct detailed quantity take offs of building components including exterior wall materials and interior building programs.

 4. A detailed trade summary and trade detail estimate will be completed by TCG with the subcontractor proposals received.